SecondRicecake/CASM_tmp/Instructions_CASM.md

 For example, if you want to connect the right side of node 1 to the bottom side of node 2, click on the right button on the right cross(dpad-like button) and the bottom button on the left cross.
 This feature can be used to separate lines that overlap or simply serve to neatly organize the map.

+### Delete connection

+Click on the connection line between the nodes to open the connection menu.
+Click on Delete Connection.

 ## Shortcuts